abhishekaudupa/8-bit-CPU/README.md

 This is a 4-bit register connected directly to the main memory(RAM) and which supplies the RAM with the memory address from which data is to be read or into which data is to be written in the next clock cycle.
 User can load data from or store data into any location within the RAM using the supplied instructions.

 #### 8. RAM
 Being the main memory of the CPU, it stores the program code and the program data.
-The RAM for this computer is 16 bytes in size, which I do agree is *very* limited, but more than sufficient for the purpose at hand: demonstrating the working of a computer.
+The RAM for this computer is 16 bytes in size, which is *very* limited, but more than sufficient for the purpose at hand: demonstrating the working of a computer.

 #### 9. Instruction Register
 This is an 8-bit register which stores the current instruction under exection.
 The four MSB bits encode the instruction itself and the remaining bits is the operand for the instruction.
 This register takes in 8 bits of data from the bus and relays back only the four LSB (operand) back to the bus.
 The four MSB bits goes to the instruction decoder.

 #### 10. Control Unit
-As the name suggests, this is what controls and coordinates actions between all peripherals of the CPU.
+As the name suggests, this controls and coordinates actions between all peripherals of the CPU.
 The control unit acts as the bus master and dictates which peripheral spits data out onto the bus and which peripherals consume data from the bus as required by the instruction currently under execution.
 The control unit is comprised of two elements:
 1. Micro-Instruction Counter : Each instruction for this CPU is comprised of a series of micro-instructions, each of which is executed per clock cycle.
 This counter keeps track of micro-instruction under execution.
 2. Instruction Decoder : This is an EEPROM which takes in data from the flags register, instruction register and the micro-instruction counter and maps this data in to what is called as a *Contol Word*, which is 16-bits long.
 Each bit of this control word controls a peripheral in a certain way that enables the control unit to do its job.